PHPirates/django-template/readme.md

 * Create a project, and download the files to that location.
 * Probably you want to use a virtual environment.
-* Check that the packages in requirements.txt are installed, you may need to download the `mysqlclient` package from [lfd.uci.edu](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python) selecting the 32 bits version for the right python version (even when you are on 64 bit), copy it to the project location and then run `pip install mysqlclient-1.3.13-cp37-cp37m-win32.whl`.
+* Check that the packages in requirements.txt are installed, on Windows you may need to download the `mysqlclient` package from [lfd.uci.edu](http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python) selecting the 32 bits version for the right python version (even when you are on 64 bit), copy it to the project location and then run `pip install mysqlclient-1.3.13-cp37-cp37m-win32.whl`.
+On Linux you can download a `mysqlclient` package from your distro's package repo, you also need `gcc`.
 * If you use PyCharm, you can make a Django Server run configuration (instead of running `runserver` all the time).
 Add an environment variable with name `DJANGO_SETTINGS_MODULE` and value `mysite.settings.development`, assuming the settings are in `development.py` in a folder `settings` in the folder `mysite`.
 The development settings are for development on your local computer, production settings are for production on the server.
 * Tip: If you try running with `DEBUG=False` on your local computer, Django won't serve your static files for you since this is only meant for in production.
 * Possibly you need to select your Python interpreter.
-* To use a database locally, install PostgreSQL and create a user and then a database; you can use pgAdmin (instructions for pgAdmin 4 2.0) instead of the command prompt to create a user.
+* To use a database locally, do the following.
+On Linux you can also not use pgAdmin but do everything via the command line, just continue to set up postgres like below and then go the instructions linked there.
+   * Install PostgreSQL (go to the website on Windows, use your package manager on Linux)
+   * Install pgAdmin (these instructions were tested on Windows with pgAdmin 4 2.0 and on Arch Linux with pgAdmin 4 4.1) or use the command prompt PostgreSQL tools for the next steps
+   * On Windows:
- To create a user, right-click on PostgreSQL and choose create Login/Group Role, give it for example the name of your project.
+       * To create a user, right-click on PostgreSQL and choose create Login/Group Role, give it for example the name of your project.
+       * Create a database by right-clicking on Databases, give it a name for example myproject_db, and under the 'security' tab grant all privileges to the user you just created.
+   * On Linux (tested on Arch Linux, on other distros commands may differ)
+        * Switch to the postgres user with `sudo su postgres`
+        * Initialize postgres with `initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`
+        * Switch back to your own user (or open a new terminal window)
+        * Start the postgresql service with `sudo systemctl start postgresql` and `sudo systemctl enable postgresql`
+        * Change to a directory which `psql` can access, like `cd /tmp`
+        * Either use pgAdmin see first part of the [postgres section](#postgres) below (until you exit psql) or do the following.
+        * Create a server with a name like `mysite_server` and host name `127.0.0.1` and user postgres, empty password.
+       * Right click on Login/Group Roles and Create a Role, name it something like `mysite_user` and under Privileges give it the login privilege.
-  Create a database by right-clicking on Databases, give it a name for example myproject_db, and under the 'security' tab grant all privileges to the user you just created.
+       * Create a database by right-clicking on Databases, give it a name for example myproject_db, select as owner mysite_user and under the 'security' tab add a privilege with grantee mysite_user, grant all privileges to the user you just created.
    * Replace name, user and password in `DATABASES` in your settings file.

 * Use edit | find | replace in path to replace all references to 'mysite' to our own project name.
 Also rename the 'mysite' module (take care to be consistent with capitalization).
 * (Professional edition of PyCharm only) To run `manage.py` tasks, go to settings | Languages and Frameworks | Django and specify your settings file (in this case development, which includes base).
 Then you can use Tools | Run manage.py Task (`CTRL` + `ALT` + `R`) to run tasks like `migrate`.
 * Each time after you made changes in your models in models.py, run `makemigrations` and `migrate` to apply the changes to the database.
 Do that now.